 Home > Heritage > Church

-At the beginning, in the year 1000, it was the site of a chapel rested by the friars of Corbie.
-Regnault d'Amiens, Lord of Vignacourt founded the Collegiale (church organised with canons) in the 13th century.
-It was burnt in 1517, then was rebuilt and again burnt in 1636.
-It was rebuild and saw its ploughed up bell-tower into 1816.
-There had, erstwhile, a cemetery adjacent to the church.
+In the 13th century, Regnault d'Amiens, Lord of Vignacourt founded the Collegiale (church organised with canons).
+It was burnt in 1517, then was rebuilt and burnt again in 1636.
+It was rebuilt.
+The bell tower has collapsed in 1816.

 Main door of Vignacourt's church

-Saint-Firmin is the name of the 1st bishop of Amiens, origine Spannish.
+Saint-Firmin is the name of the first bishop of Amiens, originally from Spain.
 In our church, he is represented with his head in his hands, because he attracted crowd by his eloquence and the enmity of the Roman authorities who killed him.

-"The organ is a full orchestra, of which a skilful hand can all ask” Balzac.
+"The organ is a full orchestra, to which a skilled hand can ask everything, can express everything" Balzac.